 Parallelware Analyzer advances the state of the art of static code analyzers in order to tackle the performance optimization problem.
 It provides several command-line tools and a graphical user interface that leverage the Parallelware Artificial Intelligence engine through the LIBPW Application Program Interface (API).
 Inside LIBPW, the Parallelware middle-end is responsible for the analysis of the source code and the Parallelware back-end is responsible for the rewriting of the source code using compiler directives specializing in parallel computing for vector, multicore and accelerator processors.
-In order to parse C/C++ and Fortran source codes, the Parallelware Generic Front-End defines the programming language subset to be supported by the LLVM compiler intermediate representation produced by the CLANG C/C++ compiler front-end and FLANG Fortran API.
+In order to parse C/C++ and Fortran source codes, the Parallelware Generic Front-End defines the programming language subset to be supported by the LLVM compiler intermediate representation produced by the CLANG C/C++ compiler front-end and the FLANG Fortran compiler front-end.

 The Parallelware middle-end advances the state-of-the-art in static code analyzers through a proprietary pattern-based Artificial Intelligence engine that takes the analysis of the source code to a new level.
 Existing tools fit into levels 1, 2 and 3.
 Typically, level 1 covers simple stylistic and code formatting issues only by using pattern-matching techniques, while level 2 exploits the classical data-flow analysis technology to detect semantic issues across all the potential execution paths of the code.
 Data-flow analysis is slow for real applications, requiring minutes or even hours to finish.
 Thus, level 3 combines data-flow with symbolic and interprocedural analyses in order to try to alleviate this performance problem.
 However, in practice it is still significantly slow for complex real codes.

 Goals: Find stylistic issues, code formatting issues, duplicated code, and unused code.